-This post contains spoilers and affiliate links.
+This post contains spoilers and affiliate links

-When I read the synopsis about the newest Hallmark Hall of Fame movie The Beach House, I was a bit underwhelmed.
+When I read the synopsis of the newest Hallmark Hall of Fame movie The Beach House, I was a bit underwhelmed.
 I figured it would be one of those movies where the girl has a midlife crisis, goes home, falls in love, the end.
 However, The Beach House was so much more than that.
 While Cara, played by Minka Kelly, does fall in love, this story was so much more than a love story.

 Cara left home several years before to pursue a career and to get away from an abusive father.
 She also resented her mother, Lovie, played by Andie MacDowell.
 Cara’s brother, Palmer, resented Cara for leaving him and their mother behind to deal with their dad.
 So, as you can see, the family is a bit of a mess.
 But, as it is in some families, these strained relations were swept under the rug for years.
 Cara also rekindles her relationship with Brett, played by Chad Michael Murray, and after a rocky start, she befriends Toy, the young pregnant girl Lovie is caring for.